MrRobort/100-days-of-code/log.md

 ### Day 0: January 3rd 2017 (The Hashtag Generator & Integers: Recreation One)

-**Today's Progress**: Worked on Hashtag Generator kata and Recreation One Challenge via [@codewars](https://www.codewars.com)
+**Today's Progress**: Worked on Hashtag Generator and Recreation One Kata's [@codewars](https://www.codewars.com)

-**Thoughts:** The Hastag generator challenge was nice, generating hastags from a string if not greater than 140 characters :smile:.
+**Thoughts:** The Hashtag generator challenge was nice, generating hashtags from a string if not greater than 140 characters :smile:.
 The Recreation One Challenge was a cool one too, returning the sum of possible squared numbers and the number itself; the factor.

 ##### Links